adithiirao/adithiirao.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
 I'm a senior undergraduate student at Azim Premji University in India.
-I study Biology and Education, and am interested specifically in Cell and Developmental Biology, as well as parts of Ecology...
+I study Biology and Education, and am interested specifically in Cell and Developmental Biology, as well as parts of Ecology and Evolution.
+This blog is for the same, as well as other things I think are cool :)

 With labs in India still shut, I am currently working on eliciting the importance of pedigree trees in the context of clinical genetics, and also on pheasant spatial distribution modelling in the trans-Himalayan landscape, with the Nature Conservation Foundation.
+My other hobbies include birding, playing music and running.